durangoretro/web/docs/troubleshoot.md

 * **Short-circuits** on the board -- including from pads to _nearby **vias**_.
 * Bad **solder joints**.
 * **Bent** IC pins -- try _reseating_ any suspect IC.

+!!! tip

+	For better understanding of this document, you may want to have a look at the [Theory of Operation](hardware/theory.md), although it's not really needed for troubleshooting.

 ## No signs of life (no LEDs nor picture)

 Check **power supply** and power _switch_, if fitted.
 Measuring the voltage across the _power pins_ of any IC (_usually_ 14/7,